exploring self-realization, sacred personhood, and full humanity

 I think there’s a reason why ancient prophecies insist that the “image of God” is revealed to us in the form of female and male.
 I feel that the truth of this doctrine extends far beyond biological attraction.
 As the great spiritual teachers have preached, this ultimate sense of affinity will not work for just any two fish in the sea; instead, it means, one particular woman made for one particular man.
 Each, as is said, becomes a “messiah,” a “savior,” to the other.
 Each to the other reveals the visage of the unknowable God.
 Each, via the agency of “made in the image,” transmits a sense of the “Beatific Vision” of the utterly transcendent and glorious God.

-But why the need for a “savior”? – well, this is what we've been talking about here; but not orthodoxy's contrived "savior" - we need a savior, that is, we need a rescuing from the terrors of attempting to survive eternal life… alone, without her.
+But why the need for a “savior”? – well, this is what we've been talking about here; but not orthodoxy's contrived "savior" - we need a savior, a rescuing from the terrors of existential aloneness.

 Plotinus had it exactly right (as we discussed in the "Meaning Of Beauty, Part II" writing).
 He articulated, so very well, this lofty view of the nature of Beauty: it is "the translucence," a shining through, "of the eternal splendor of the One" and of the Truth; only her true mate will perceive her loveliness as portal to an inner knowing of the Divine; a sacred mesmerization, an enrapturing "beatific vision," as she reveals, as no other pedagogue in the world - this one or the next - the hidden face of God.